What are Strike Options?

 What is Slippage Tolerance?

 Slippage Tolerance allows your trade to be completed even if the coin's price moves from the time you place the order to the time it is executed.
-It is a predetermined number of points, expressed as a dollar value, away from the displayed market price that will be acceptable to fill the MO with protection.
+It is a predetermined number of points, expressed as a dollar value, away from the displayed indicative price that will be acceptable to fill the MO with protection.

 If the coin’s price movement is within the tolerance you set and either the full or partial order quantity can be filled, your order will be executed on an Immediate-or-Cancel (‘IOC’) basis.
 If the coin’s price movement exceeds the tolerance you set, your order will not be executed because no order quantity can be filled in this case.